fairen-group/mof-biocompatibility/README.md

   You need to have the imbalanced-learn package installed, which you can install with 'pip install imblearn'.
 * feature_selection.py: Selecting the KBest features (outlined in the manuscript) as implemented using scikit-learn, which can be installed using 'pip install scikit-learn'.
 * gbt_coarsegrid.py: The Gradient Boosting Machine (GBM) trained on a coarse-grid of hyperparameters as outlined in the manuscript and the schematic above.
 The model has been implemented using scikit-learn.
 * generate_features.py: This code is used to pass a dataset of molecules through data_featurize to generate a CSV file of featurized data.
+* prediction_HTS.py: Predict the toxicity of MOF linker molecules in a high-throughput manner.
+* rfc.py: Training the best performing model - the random forest (RF) using the optimum hyperparameters as deduced from the coarsegrid and finegrid hyperparameter optimization processes.
+The best performing model is saved after this code is executed.

 ## 💪 Getting Started